Context Matters: Repository-Aware Security Analysis of the Agent Skill Ecosystem: Introduction

 \begin{itemize}

-\item \textbf{Large-scale ecosystem measurement.} With 238,180 unique skills, we construct the largest cross-platform dataset of agent skills to date by collecting skills from three official marketplaces as well as GitHub repositories.
-The data set does not only facilitate the analysis at hand, but also provides the basis for future longitudinal studies on the AI skill ecosystem.
+\item \textbf{Large-scale ecosystem measurement.} With 238{,}180 unique skills, we construct the largest cross-platform dataset of agent skills to date by collecting skills from three official marketplaces as well as GitHub repositories.
+The dataset not only facilitates the analysis at hand, but also provides a basis for future longitudinal studies of the AI skill ecosystem.

 \item \textbf{Repository-aware skill analysis.} Existing security scanners classify a large share of offered skills as malicious.
-We develop a semantic analyzer that beyond the skill description, also incorporates the repository context.
-This approach reduces the number of flagged skill repositories to only 0.52\% of 2,887 scanner-flagged skills that reside in malicous flagged repositories.
+We conduct a semantic analysis that incorporates not only the skill description, but also the surrounding repository context.
+Among 2{,}887 scanner-flagged skill and repository combinations, only 15 remain associated with suspicious repositories, corresponding to 0.52\%.
+This substantially reduces the number of likely false positives and provides a more contextualized view of the ecosystem's risk surface.

 \item \textbf{Discovery of new attack vectors.} We identify previously undocumented attack vectors in the AI skill ecosystem.
-In particular, we demonstrate the hijacking of 7 abandoned repositories referenced by skill indexes, affecting 121 skills.
-One of them even has more than 1,000 recorded installations, a significant number considering the recency of the investigated ecosystem.
+In particular, we demonstrate repository hijacking risks for seven abandoned repositories referenced by skill indexes, affecting 121 skills.
+One affected skill has more than 1{,}000 recorded installations, a significant number considering the recency of the ecosystem.

 \end{itemize}